 - EVENING FORUM SESSIONS: Workshops offered Monday-Wednesday to help you develop your own action plan for taking back home and implementing in your school or district by attending any or all of our evening events.

-- KEYNOTE SPEAKERS: Major addresses by authors and researchers such as Joseph Renzulli, Sally Reis, Sandra Kaplan, Del Siegle, Rachel McAnallen, Susan Baum, Jann Leppien, Marcia Gentry, Brian Housand, and Kristina Ayers Paul.
+- KEYNOTE SPEAKERS: Major addresses by authors and researchers such as Joseph Renzulli, Sally Reis, Yvette Jackson, Sandra Kaplan, Del Siegle, Rachel McAnallen, Susan Baum, Jann Leppien, and Marcia Gentry.

 Confratute Frequently Asked Questions FAQ